-Students were also asked a series of open-ended questions concerning the various learning resources.
-Responses confirmed that students identified with the modal preferences for learning, and in many cases, that was in keeping with their predominant learning style.
-Many students commented on how the various learning resources assisted them to understand and retain the content, while others commented on which learning resources were easiest, more interactive or more enjoyable to use.
-A selection of student comments, across the various learning styles, is provided in Table 6.
+Students were also asked open-ended questions concerning the various learning resources.
+Responses indicated that students have modal preferences for learning, and in many cases, in keeping with their predominant learning style.
+Many students commented on how the various learning resources assisted them in understanding and retaining the content, while others commented on which learning resources were easiest, more interactive or more enjoyable to use.
+A selection of student comments, across the various learning styles, is provided in Table 5.